-B10 How can I prepare for university even before it starts?
+How can I prepare for university even before it starts?

-You can use a number of free sources to prepare for studying at TU Graz, either at the beginning or even before you start your studies.
+You can use a number of free resources to prepare for studying at TU Graz, at or even before you start your studies.

-These include MOOCs, 'massive open online courses', which you can take before your first semester begins.
-You can sign up for them on iMooX > imoox.at with your TUGRAZonline login data.
-Especially in foundational subjects such as mathematics or informatics, the start to your studies will be much easier with targeted preparation.
+These include MOOCs, 'massive open online courses,' which you can take before your first semester begins.
+You can sign up for them on iMooX > imoox.at Especially in foundational subjects such as Mathematics or Informatics, the start to your studies will be much easier with targeted preparation.
 We recommend using the following resources:

-Math-Compass - Be ready for your studies
+Math-Compass - be ready for your studies

-- > Online at > imoox.at/series/unifit (in German) - > Duration: 8-week online course before beginning your studies, but can already be taken in spring or summer before you start attending university.
-Each of the 8 units consists at least of one or more input videos (max.
-15 minutes), an exercise video, an interactive exercise (MatWorks) and a quiz with five questions to test your own knowledge. - > The units cover material that is relevant at the beginning of your studies and repeat the most important topics from school mathematics: fractions, equations, functions, differentiation, integral calculus, vector arithmetic and matrices.
+- > Online at > imoox.at (in German) - Duration: 8 week course before beginning your studies, but can already be taken in spring or summer before you start attending university.
+Each of the 8 lectures consists at least of one or more input-videos (max.
+15 minutes), an exercise video, an interactive exercise (MathWorks) and a quiz with five questions to test your own knowledge. - The lectures cover material that is relevant at the beginning of your studies and repeat the most important topics from school mathematics: fractions, equations, functions, differentiation, integral calculus, vector arithmetic and matrices.